Research

 Work in Progress

-"Demand for Spousal Health," with Elena Capatina. [initial draft]
+"Demand for Spousal Health," with Elena Capatina.
+[Initial draft]